On simultaneous $(s, s+t, s+2t, \dots)$-core partitions: Generating functions and congruences

 This holds if $x \equiv y \equiv 0 \pmod{p}$, in which case $N \equiv r \pmod{p^2}$.
 If not, then neither $x$ nor $y$ can be divisible by $p$, and we may write But $-1$ is not a quadratic residue for $p \equiv 3 \pmod{4}$, and so this congruence has no nonzero solutions.
 Hence the claimed residues cannot be represented by $T_k + 4T_j$ for any triangular numbers $T_k$ and $T_j$, and the theorem holds. \end{proof}

-\begin{example} The following initial examples of Theorem \ref{4(t)} are calculated for $p = 3$, in which case $r = 5$, and $p=7$, in which case $r = 30$: for all $n \geq 0$, \end{example} \textbf{Remark:} In fact, as these congruences hold by the same argument in the large-$t$ limit, these are refinements of known congruences for the 4-core partitions (see Hirschhorn and Sellers \cite{HS_EJC} for $c_4(9n+k)$ and Corollary 6 of Chen \cite{Chen} for $c_4(49n+k)$) under truncation of one factor in its generating function, for we have for the 4-core partitions
+\begin{example} The following initial examples of Theorem \ref{4(t)} are calculated for $p = 3$, in which case $r = 5$, and $p=7$, in which case $r = 30$: for all $n \geq 0$,

+for $k\in \{ 2,9,16,23,37,44\}$. \end{example} \textbf{Remark:} In fact, as these congruences hold by the same argument in the large-$t$ limit, these are refinements of known congruences for the 4-core partitions (see Hirschhorn and Sellers \cite{HS_EJC} for $c_4(9n+k)$ and Corollary 6 of Chen \cite{Chen} for $c_4(49n+k)$) under truncation of one factor in its generating function, for we have for the 4-core partitions

 Turning to the case $d=3$, we have the following.

 \begin{theorem} For all $m\geq 0$, \end{theorem}

 \begin{theorem} For all $m\geq 0$, \end{theorem}